-Canon 6D Mark II versus Fujifilm X-T2
+Canon 6D Mark II vs Fujifilm X-T2

-The Canon EOS 6D Mark II and the Fujifilm X-T2 are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and July 2016.
+The Canon EOS 6D Mark II and the Fujifilm X-T2 are two enthusiast cameras that were announced, respectively, in June 2017 and July 2016.
 The 6D Mark II is a DSLR, while the X-T2 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D Mark II) and an APS-C (X-T2) sensor.
-The Canon has a resolution of 26 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 26 megapixels, whereas the Fujifilm provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is notably smaller (23 percent) than the Canon 6D Mark II.
 Moreover, the X-T2 is markedly lighter (34 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.